World Cup Soccer (pinball): Gameplay

-The playfield's most prominent mechanic includes a soccer goal defended by an articulating goalkeeper and aided by a spinning soccer ball which awards the player 10 million points once scored.
+The playfield's most prominent mechanic includes a soccer goal defended by an articulating goalkeeper, with players aided by a soccer ball which spins when the goal is lit.
 To re-light the goal, players must either light four rollover buttons in the center of the playfield or shoot into the free kick zone just below the goal, which shoots the ball directly into the goal after a flipper input.

 The main progression path for the game is through multi-ball jackpots, each of which representing a different city whose team the player must defeat.
 There are 15 ranks total, with Germany ranked first.
 Players must re-engage multi-ball in order to proceed to the next jackpot.

-Players can also complete lanes and ramps in order to travel to nine cities across the United States for points, with Boston, Washington, D.C., and Los Angeles each activating their own respective minigames.
+Players can also complete lanes and ramps in order to travel to nine cities across the United States for points, with Boston, Washington, D.C., and Los Angeles each activating their own respective modes.